bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_subprocesses.md

 </pre>

-## ARRIVED
+## ARRIVED / CREATED

+A token enters @ref BPMNOS::Execution::Token::State::ARRIVED "ARRIVED" state when it arrives via an incoming sequence flow, or @ref BPMNOS::Execution::Token::State::CREATED "CREATED" state when the activity has no incoming sequence flows (e.g., activities in ad-hoc subprocesses).

-A token in  @ref BPMNOS::Execution::Token::State::ARRIVED "ARRIVED" state waits for a @ref BPMNOS::Execution::ReadyEvent "ready event" indicating that all relevant data has become known.
+In either state, the token waits for a @ref BPMNOS::Execution::ReadyEvent "ready event" indicating that all relevant data has become known.
 When the event occurs the token state is updated to @ref BPMNOS::Execution::Token::State::READY "READY".

 ## READY